 2- Curtain depth: The curtain’s depth should typically not exceed 3-4 meters in tidal areas.
 Excessive depth can cause the curtain to become unstable or ineffective, especially in areas with strong water movement.

-Gap above the seabed: It’s generally recommended to leave a gap of around 0.5 meters between the bottom of the curtain and the seabed to allow natural water flow without lifting the curtain or allowing sediment to escape.
+3-Gap above the seabed:Â It’s generally recommended to leave a gap of around 0.5 meters between the bottom of the curtain and the seabed to allow natural water flow without lifting the curtain or allowing sediment to escape.

 Step 2: Selecting the Right Turbidity Curtain Type

+Turbidity curtains come in different types suited for various water conditions.
+Generally, they’re classified into Type I, Type II, Type III, and Type IV depending on the environment and the level of control needed.
 Selecting the correct type ensures the curtain will be durable and efficient throughout the project.
 It’s essential to consider the type of curtain and the length and depth required to fully enclose the area, adding about 10-20% to the length for water flow or site curvature.

-Step 3: Pre-Installation Preparations
+Step 3: Pre-Installation Considerations

 Step 4: Deploying and Anchoring the Curtain

 Proper silt curtain deployment and anchoring are the most critical steps in turbidity curtain installation.
 The curtain should be deployed gradually and anchored in sections to maintain control and prevent drifting.
+Here are some practical tips for turbidity curtain deployment:

-1- Based on site flow patterns, Deploy the curtain in a straight line or a gentle curve, as sharp curves can increase tension and decrease the effectiveness of sediment containment.
+1-Based on site flow patterns, deploy the curtain in a straight line or a gentle curve, as sharp curves can increase tension and decrease the effectiveness of sediment containment.

-2- Use buoys and floats to ensure the curtain stays on the surface and provides a clear visual boundary around the construction area.
+2-Use buoys and floats to ensure the curtain stays on the surface and provides a clear visual boundary around the construction area.

 3- Anchor regularly to keep the curtain stable in water, especially in areas with strong currents or waves.
 Over-anchoring may be preferred in open water environments, as it minimizes the risk of curtain movement.